 If you need to obtain your own health insurance (ie, not through your employer), you’re probably familiar by now with the fact that the individual health insurance market has an annual open enrollment period.
 To enroll outside of open enrollment, most applicants will need a qualifying event in order to trigger a special enrollment period (SEP).

-But qualifying events and SEPs aren’t always necessary.
+But qualifying events aren’t always necessary.
 Enrollment continues year-round in some cases, and you don’t need a qualifying event if you’re in one of these categories:

 - Native Americans and Alaska Natives.
 The Affordable Care Act has a provision that allows Native Americans and Alaska Natives to enroll year-round in the exchanges.
-They also have access to plans with zero cost-sharing if their income is under 300 percent of the federal poverty level.
+They also have access to plans with zero cost-sharing if their income is under 300% of the federal poverty level.
+In the final Benefit and Payment Parameters for 2018, HHS added a provision to ensure that dependents of American Indians can enroll on the same application with the American Indian.

 - Anyone eligible for Medicaid or Children’s Health Insurance Program (CHIP).
 Enrollment in these plans is available year-round, both for people who are newly eligible due to a change in income, and for people who were already eligible but not yet enrolled.